 When a student exhibits misbehavior, there are several avenues we can use within the school setting to help students change their behavior, and keep parents informed of what is happening.
 Within the classroom, our K-4 teachers use a clip-chart system for managing misbehavior.
 Students start on "Ready to Learn" each day.
 They move up the scale for good and virtuous acts and move down the scale for making poor choices, such as not following school and/or classroom rules.
-Students in grades 2-4 who move down the scale will receive a note in their agenda (students in K-1 will have a note sent home).
-If a student reaches the bottom of the scale for that day, he/she will be sent to the Headmaster, who will make the decision whether to issue a Behavior Notification, Detention, or some other consequence.
+Students in grades 2-4 who move down the scale will receive a note in their agenda (students in K-1 will have a note sent home or via Dojo).
+If a student reaches the bottom of the scale for that day, he/she will be sent to the Dean of Students, who will make the decision whether to issue a Behavior Notification, Detention, or other consequence.

 Our 5-8 teachers use the student agenda for managing misbehavior.
-Students who violate classroom rules, after failure of Least Invasive Intervention to correct, will be asked to move to the back of the room, will be spoken to outside the classroom, and will then be sent to the Headmaster (after all failed attempts to correct behavior), who will issue an appropriate consequence.
-Fifththrough 10thgrade teachers have the authority to issue an automatic Behavior Notification and/or Detention if such offenses warrant such a consequence.
-If a form is issued, the form needs to be signed and returned to the teacher the next day.
-The teacher will make a copy for his or her own records and send the original form to the office.
-In the case of misbehavior, a note will be written in the student's agenda in which parents are expected to sign.
+Students who violate classroom rules, after failure of Least Invasive Intervention to correct, will be asked to move to the back of the room, will be spoken to outside the classroom, and will then be sent to the Dean of Students (after all failed attempts to correct behavior), who will issue an appropriate consequence.
+Fifth- through 11thgrade teachers have the authority to issue an automatic Behavior Notification and/or Detention if such offenses warrant such a consequence.
+If a Behavior Notification is issued, an email will be sent home.